 British Food and Drink Grows in Popularity

 The Food and Drink sector is the UK’s largest manufacturing sector turning over £76bn and employing 400,000.
-The food sector sells 30% of their products overseas with this figure increasing due to greater demand from developing nations such as China.
+The food sector sells 30% of its products overseas with this figure increasing due to greater demand from developing nations such as China.

 The Food and Drink Federation, a leading industry body, declared that the UK had doubled exports over ten years to £12.8bn in 2014.
-This is in-line with the British government’s export drive to China amid a climate of increasingly positive relations between the two countries.
-Even with the global economic downturn this sector continued to expand.
+This is in line with the British government’s export drive to China amid a climate of increasingly positive relations between the two countries.
+Even with the global economic downturn, this sector continued to expand.

 There are clearly lucrative opportunities available in China with British food and drink firms lining up to take full advantage of them.

 A home-grown movement